Oct 1, 2020 8:03:00 AM

 Having a solid cultural foundation which influences the way we work, how we build our product and how we approach our customers’ needs is what enables us to do our part in improving customer service.
 Really formalising it and making a commitment to it has proven to be very valuable - not only to us as an engineering team but the whole company, and in the end our customers.
 By giving people room to grow, challenging them to be the best at their task and for our customers, by being humble and kind to each other and by making the key parts of our daily work visible to everyone, we have created a workplace and a culture that is damn sexy (* in my opinion).

-Hi, I'm Bogdan, and I’ve been adding bricks to the Solvemate house for 5 years strong, from the MVP to the highly integrated SaaS customer service automation platform of today.
-Ever since day one I've enjoyed my time here as this company gave me the space to develop my skills and become the engineer I am today.
-I am grateful for my excellent colleagues for their support and their knowledge.
+Bogdan is a former Solvemate.
+He’s been adding bricks to the Solvemate house for 5 years strong, from the MVP to the highly integrated SaaS customer service automation platform of today.
+Ever since day one he has enjoyed his time here as this company gave me the space to develop my skills and become the engineer I am today.
+He's grateful for my excellent colleagues for their support and their knowledge.
 If you’re looking for a great place to work, look no further.